RominaH/RominaH.github.io/_news/announcement_1.md

 related_posts: false
 ---

-I'll be giving a talk on rhetorical figures in slogan constructions at the RhetCanada conference at SJU in May!
+I'll be giving a talk on slogans and schemes at the RhetCanada conference at SJU in May!